 Admission: Free.
 No museum charge to visit only the library

 The Robert Allerton Art Library, a non-circulating research facility, is an invaluable resource for members of the Honolulu Museum of Art, art collectors, art students, and anyone else with an interest in art.
 There is no museum admission charge for those only visiting the library.

-Some areas of the library's special collections (including the Richard Lane, Hiroko Ikeda, and Azabu Collections) are now searchable through the online catalog.
+Some areas of the library's special collections, such as the Richard Lane, Hiroko Ikeda, and Azabu Collections, are now searchable through the online catalog.
 These materials have restricted access, and permission is required for their use.
 For further information, please email firstname.lastname@example.org.
 The online library catalog has been made available with generous support from the Robert F. Lange Foundation.

 Support the library

 The museum maintains an online wish list of books and periodicals it would like to add to the library's collection.